mrojasb2000/go-standard-library/README.md

 Dealing with time zones is hard.
 A good way to handle the different time zones is keep one timezone as referential in the system and convert the others if needed.

 - `go run timezones.go`

+### Running the code block periodically

+Basides the code and time operations, the time package also provides support for periodic and delayed code execution.
+Typicaly, the application health cheks, activy checks, or many periodic job can be implemented this way.